-3. Activity: The Universe in Miniature Skill: Planetary science, size and distance comparisons Materials.
-Balls of different sizes, a yardstick
+3. Activity: The Universe in Miniature

+Skill: Planetary science, size and distance comparisons Materials: Balls of different sizes, a yardstick 8

 Take a walk to the nearest football field or school track field (any large open space will do).
 Bring with you nine balls, each of which represents a planet.
 Mercury is a large marble.
-Venus and Earth are golf balls (remember, they are almost the same size).
-Mars is a jacks ball, Jupiter is a basketball.
-Saturn is a soccer ball (you can make your own rings if you like).
-Uranus and Neptune are softballs (these two planets are also nearly identical in size).
+Venus and Earth are squash balls (remember, they are almost the same size).
+Mars is a golf ball, Jupiter is a basketball.
+Saturn is a soccer ball (vou can make your own rings if you like).
+Uranus and Neptune are tennis balls (these two planets are also nearly identical in size).
 Pluto is a small marble.
-The sun would be a ball 10 feet wide; you'll just have to imagine the sun!
+The sun would be a ball 10 feet wide: vou'll just have to imagine the sun!

 Now "build" a miniature solar system.
-At one end of the field, decide on the placement for your imaginary sun.
+At one end of the field, decide on the placement of your imaginary sun.
 Place Mercury about 1 foot away.
 Venus should be a little over 2 feet from the sun.
-Earth will be 1 yard away from the sun.
-Mars should be $1\frac{1}{2}$ yards from the sun, and Jupiter 5 yards from the sun.
-Place Saturn 10 yards from the sun, Uranus 19 yards from the sun, Neptune 30 yards from the sun and Pluto 40 yards from the sun.
+Earth will be 1 vard away from the sun.
+Mars should be 11/2 vards from the sun, and Jupiter 5 vards from the sun.
+Place Saturn 10 yards from the sun, Uranus 19 yards from the sun, Neptune 30 vards from the sun and Pluto 40 vards from the sun.
 These distances are based on the average distances between each planet and the sun.

-Note: This imaginary universe is not an exact scaled-down replica of our solar system; it is somewhat compressed in order to fit on one field.
-In relation to the sizes of the "planets," an exact replica would have Mercury, the planet nearest the sun, 134 yards away from it, and Pluto would be nearly 8 miles away.
+Note: This imaginary universe is not an exact scaled-down replica or our solar system; it is somewhat compressed in order to fit on one field.
+In relation to the sizes of the "planets", an exact replica would have Mercury, the planet nearest to the sun, 134 yards away from it, and Pluto would be nearly 8 miles away.

-4. Activity: As the World Turns Skill: Understanding day and night Materials: Light bulb, ball
+4. Activity: As the World Turns

+Skill: Understanding day and night Materials: Light bulb, ball

 You can make a model of night and day with just a light bulb and a ball.
 Use a light bulb in an otherwise dark room to represent the sun.
-Hold the ball, which represents Earth, near the light (Step #1).
+Hold the ball, which represents the Earth, near the light (Step #1).
 The side toward the light represents the day side of the planet.
 Pick a spot on the day side; you can imagine that this is your town represented on a globe.
-Then slowly rotate (turn) the ball until that spot is on the other side, away from the light (Step #2).
+Then slowly rotate (turn) the ball until that spot is on the other side.

+away from the light (Step #2).
 It is night there now.
 Rotate the ball again, in the same direction, until the spot is on the day side, where it began.
-You have just demonstrated a 24-hour day.
+You have demonstrated a 24-hour day.

-5. Activity: The Reasons for Seasons Skill: Understanding seasons Materials: Skewer, orange, light bulb
+5. Activity: The Reasons for Seasons